markvu2607/a7m-api/memory-bank/activeContext.md

 ## Current Focus

-The A7M API project appears to be a NestJS-based backend for a coding platform or online judge system.
-Based on the directory structure and package dependencies, the system seems to be under active development with core modules for problems, solutions, submissions, users, and authentication already in place.
+The A7M API project is a NestJS-based backend for a coding platform or online judge system.
+The current focus is on the coding execution and evaluation functionality through the recently developed coding module, which integrates with Judge0 for code execution.

 ## Recent Changes

-As this is the initial memory bank creation, specific recent changes are not yet documented.
-Future updates to this file will track significant changes to the codebase.
+- Implementation of the coding module with Judge0 integration
+- Development of code execution endpoints for running and submitting code
+- Integration of submission processing with problem management
+- Implementation of testcase handling and result validation

 ## Current State

 The project has several key modules implemented:

 - Authentication system with JWT
-- User management
+- User management with password reset functionality
-- Problems management
+- Problems management with testcase support
 - Solutions management
-- Submissions processing
+- Submissions processing and tracking
-- Tag system for categorization
+- Tag system for problem categorization
 - S3 integration for file storage
 - Email service integration
-- A coding module that likely handles code execution or evaluation
+- Coding module with Judge0 integration for code execution and evaluation

 ## Active Decisions

-As this is the initial memory bank creation, specific active decisions are not yet documented.
-Future updates will track key decision points and their rationales.
+- Using Judge0 as the code execution engine
+- Implementing a two-phase code evaluation process:
+  1. Run system solution to generate expected outputs
+  2. Run user code and compare against expected outputs
+- Testing solutions against multiple testcases and stopping at the first failure
+- Storing detailed submission information for future reference

 ## Next Steps

-Initial proposed next steps (to be refined based on actual priorities):

-1. Review the codebase in more detail to understand implementation details
+1. Enhance the coding module with more language support
-2. Identify any missing features or incomplete modules
-3. Evaluate test coverage and identify areas needing additional tests
-4. Document API endpoints and their purposes
-5. Review error handling and validation mechanisms
+2. Implement batch submission processing for efficiency
+3. Add performance metrics and execution time limits
+4. Develop comprehensive error handling for code execution edge cases
+5. Implement caching strategies for common operations
+6. Add support for custom test cases submitted by users

 ## Open Questions

 - What is the current deployment strategy?
-- How is code execution/judging implemented?
+- How can the code execution be optimized for better performance?
-- What is the authentication flow in detail?
-- Are there any performance bottlenecks identified?
+- Are there any security considerations for the code execution environment?
+- How should the system handle very large testcases or outputs?
 - What is the state of the front-end application that consumes this API?

 ## Current Challenges

-As this is the initial memory bank creation, specific current challenges are not yet documented.
-Future updates will track challenges faced and their potential solutions.
+- Ensuring secure execution of user-submitted code
+- Handling edge cases in different programming languages
+- Managing execution timeouts and resource limits
+- Scaling the code execution service efficiently
+- Providing meaningful feedback for different types of code failures